rchillyard/Number/README.md

 * Version 1.0.16: Added C-interpolator for Complex objects; various other fixes, including radian values now range from -$\pi$ to $\pi$.
 * Version 1.0.15: Significant improvements to the rendering of rational numbers.
 * Version 1.0.14: ComplexPolar now keeps track of branches; introduced Real type.
 Java API.
-* Version 1.0.13: Mostly cleanup together with some fixes related to Root factors and rendering of fuzziness.
+* Version 1.0.13: Mostly cleanup together with some fixes related to NthRoot factors and rendering of fuzziness.
 * Version 1.0.12: Mostly cleanup together with some fixes related to the new factors.
 * Version 1.0.11: Changes to the factors: renamed Pi as Radian, E as NatLog, and added Log2, Log10, Root2 and Root3.
 * Version 1.0.10: Many improvements and fixes: